sbertix/Swiftchain/docs/README.md

 ## Usage

 With the creation of a  `Keychain` instance, a _service name_ is associated to any value safely stored in your device keychain.
-This defaults to your bundle identifier, if it exists, or a constant string you can exepct not to change in future versions, otherwise.
+This defaults to your bundle identifier, if it exists, or a constant you can expect not to change in future versions, otherwise.

 You might need to share your keychain items between apps: in that case just share the same _access group_ among them.

-By default, all stored items, can only be accessed when the device is unlocked, but you can simply select a new default `Keychain.Accessibility` (and _authorization_) type when `init`-iating the `Keychain`, together with an iCloud synchronization rule: out-of-the-box nothing is shared to the cloud.
+By default, all stored items, can only be accessed when the device is unlocked, but you can simply select a custom `Keychain.Accessibility` (and _authorization_) type when `init`iating the `Keychain`, together with an iCloud synchronization rule: out-of-the-box nothing is shared to the cloud.

 <details><summary><strong>Accessibility</strong> vs <strong>authentication</strong></summary>
     <p>

-Please refer to the official [Apple documentation](https://developer.apple.com/documentation/security/keychain_services/keychain_items/restricting_keychain_item_accessibility) in order to better understand _accessibility_ and _authentication_.
+Please refer to the official [Apple documentation](https://developer.apple.com/documentation/security/keychain_services/keychain_items/restricting_keychain_item_accessibility) in order to better understand differences between and use cases of _accessibility_ and _authentication_.

-> What if I need to access my keychain items in the background?
+> What if I need to access my keychain items from the background?

 Change your `accessibility`.
 For instance, you could use `.afterFirstUnlock`.

 > What if I need to make sure biometric authentication is on for the device?

 Change your `authentication`.
-For instance, you could use `.biometricsAny`.
+For instance, you could use `.biometryAny`.
     </p>
 </details>